Epicyon: Social behavior

-This interpretation was called into question by Ki Anderson, as craniodental and elbow joint morphology of borophaginae resembled that of pantherinae instead of recent canids, arguing that the latter are unsuitable modern analogues and not a reliable indicator.
+Andersson (2005) called their interpretation into question as craniodental and elbow joint morphology of borophagines resembled that of pantherines instead of recent canines.
+This would make the latter unsuitable analogy for the ecological behavior of borophagines.
 The author of the paper admitted that this is not enough to refute or support pack hunting among borophaginae as lions are capable of grappling prey, but they still hunt in social groups, showing the complexity of social behavior in carnivorans.